Pale-throated sloth: Description

 Pale-throated sloths have a rounded head with a blunt nose and small external ears.
 The limbs are long and weak, with the arms being nearly twice the length of the hindlimbs.
 The hands and feet each have three digits, armed with long, arched claws, with the middle claw being the largest and most powerful.
 Males are 45 to 55 cm in head-body length, with a short, 4 to 6 cm, tail, and weigh from 3.2 to 6 kg.
 However, the females are noticeably larger, being from 50 to 75 cm in length, and weighing 3.8 to 6.5 kg.

 The body is covered with coarse guard hairs up to 10 cm long, with a finer undercoat.
 Green algae live mutualistically between the microscopic scales on the surface of the guard hairs, giving the sloth a somewhat greenish appearance that serves as camouflage.
 Adults are blackish-grey over most of the body, with darker patches distributed over the backs, shoulders, and hips.
 Males have a bright yellow or orange patch on the back, divided by a central black stripe.
-Pale-throated sloths are difficult to distinguish from the closely related brown-throated sloth, but, as their name implies, have a pale yellow patch on the throat.
+Pale-throated sloths are difficult to distinguish from the closely related brown-throated sloth, but, as their name implies, they have a pale yellow patch on the throat.

 The eyes are large and forward facing for binocular vision, with round pupils.
 Unusually, they appear to lack any cone cells in the retina, suggesting that the sloth is unable to see color.
 Despite its apparently small ears, the pale-throated sloth has excellent hearing; it has also been reported to have a good sense of smell.

 Anatomy

 The sloth has nine cervical vertebrae, giving it extreme flexibility.
 As a result, a pale-throated sloth can bend its head backwards and forwards through 270° and rotate it through 330°.
 It possesses a pair of foramina in the anterodorsal nasopharynx, a feature that distinguishes it from its sister species.
 The females have two mammae in the chest region, a simple uterus.
 Males have no discrete prostate gland, no scrotum, and only rudimentary seminal vesicles.

-The mouth is lined by a black colored mucosa, although the large and heavy tongue is pink.
+The mouth is lined by a black mucosa, although the large and heavy tongue is pink.
 The palate is wrinkled in texture, and the tongue is lined with numerous grooves, apparently adaptations to the sloth's diet.
 Like other three-toed sloths, it has just five teeth on each side of the upper jaw, and four on each side of the lower jaw; these are all simple and rounded in shape, with the front teeth in the upper jaw being much smaller than the others.
 The esophagus is short, but the stomach is large and complex, and there is also a large diverticulum in the cecum.